The Jews of Rhodes

 Alhadeff Park

-This park cross-sects the heart of the Old Jewish Quarter.
 The street running through the park is called Salomon Alhadeff Street.

 Kehila Grande (“Kahal Gadol”)